Isolation and Control of Energy Procedure

 What is Isolation and Control of Energy Procedure?

-Isolation and control of energy is the use of physical locks, tags and other means to isolate hazardous energy sources and prevent unexpected start-up of machinery or release of stored energy.
+Isolation and control of energy is the use of physical locks, tags and other means to isolate hazardous energy sources, include electricity and prevent unexpected start-up of machinery or release of stored energy.

 Employers are required to establish procedures for controlling hazardous energy and protecting workers from injuries resulting from the release of that energy.